Germany and the Love of Cigarettes

 “yes, but only in menthol.”

-Obviously the reason that the UK has clamped down so heavily on smokers and smoking is that it is estimated to cost the NHS between £5-6 billion a year to treat people with smoking related diseases.
-Even though taxes on smoking bring in roughly £12 billion a year, recent studies suggest that smoking could cost tax payers up £14 billion a year once you include factors such as lost productivity at work or costs from fire services attending to fires caused by cigarettes.
+Obviously the reason the UK has clamped down heavily on smokers and smoking is that it’s estimated to cost the NHS between £5-6 billion a year to treat people with smoking related diseases.
+Taxes on smoking bring in roughly £12 billion a year, however recent studies suggest that smoking could cost tax payers up to £14 billion a year once lost productivity at work or the cost of emergency services attending fires caused by cigarettes are factored in.

-What German resident are exposed to quite heavily is cigarette advertising.
-Although banned in the UK for many years, cigarette adverts can still be seen on billboards throughout Germany, with little restrictions.
+Cigarette adverts can still be seen on billboards throughout Germany, with little restrictions.
 In fact, Germany is the only EU member state to still allow cigarette advertising outdoors and in cinemas.
 Recent attempts to ban the practice appear to have come to nothing, despite concerted efforts from both major parties in the Bundestag.
-Again the reasons are complicated, with opposition coming from The German Advertising Association who argue that punitive measures against cigarette billboards would go against EU free market rules.
-The organisation’s managing director Manfred Parteina declared last year that a comprehensive ban would “Suspend the basic rules of free markets” and that “A complete cap on advertising to adult customers puts the sector outside the system of the market economy,”.
+The German Advertising Association argue that punitive measures against cigarette billboards would go against EU free market rules.
+The organisation’s managing director has declared in the past that a comprehensive ban would “Suspend the basic rules of free markets” and that “A complete cap on advertising to adult customers puts the sector outside the system of the market economy,”.

 The German Advertising Association aside, it is in reality the power of the cigarette lobby in Germany that appears to be preventing any ban coming before German politicians.
 Accusations of cigarette companies sponsoring political events and even of drafting legislation have been around for many years.
-Attempts last year by politicians to put a ban up for a vote were criticised by the CEO of the German Cigarette Association, Jan Mücke, who claimed that it would burden the German economy with far reaching rules that had no clear end point and could eventually be used to prohibit alcohol or high sugar products.
+Attempts by politicians to put a ban up for a vote have been criticised by the German Cigarette Association, who claimed that it would burden the German economy with far reaching rules that had no clear end point and could eventually be used to prohibit alcohol or high sugar products.

 By 2013, Germany banned the “Maybe” campaign for its attempts to promote smoking to a younger generation.
 A report from seven anti-tobacco organisations stated that the campaign "exploits adolescents' search for identity by suggesting that – in the face of uncertainty – they should be a Marlboro smoker" and furthermore: